-- Proposal No. 1: the election of three nominees as Class I directors of the Company, each to hold office until their respective successors are elected and gualified, or until their earlier death, resignation or removal. - Proposal No. 2: the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2024. - Proposal No. 3: the approval of an amendment to the Company's amended and restated certificate of incorporation to limit the liability of officers as permitted by Delaware law. - Proposal No. 4: any other business that may properly come before the annual meeting or any adjournments or postponements thereof.
+- Proposal No. 1: the election of three nominees as Class I directors of the Company, each to hold office for a term of three years and until his or her respective successor is elected and qualified, or until his or her earlier death, resignation or removal. - Proposal No. 2: the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2024. - Proposal No. 3: the approval of an amendment to the Company's amended and restated certificate of incorporation to limit the liability of officers as permitted by Delaware law. - Proposal No. 4: any other business that may properly come before the Annual Meeting or any adjournments or postponements thereof.